GramKoski/making-aie-dev-easier-readthedocs/docs/matrix_multiplication_adder_tree.rst

 There are several ways to combine outputs between kernels.
 One approach is to use the cascade stream to pass data directly between accumulator registers of neighboring kernels.
 In this example, matrix multiplication tiles are placed next to a central addition kernel (``add_tree.cpp``), which reads output buffers from its neighbors and accumulates the partial results.

+This design is inspired by MaxEva, a framework which maximizes matrix multiplication across tiles.
+[1]_

 .. figure:: image/adder-tree.png
    :alt: Adder-tree tiling scheme
    :width: 600px